NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 **Task**
 1. right click on the url for the file (see above), and copy the link.
 2. go in your abel terminal window
-3. make sure that you are in your projects home area
+3. make sure that you are in your projects-home area
 3. type and paste in

 ```